-- 1. It will be possible to withdraw from an examination via Osiris up to 3 days before the examination takes place. - 2.
+- 1. It will be possible to withdraw from an examination via the examination registration system up to 3 calendar days before the examination takes place. - 2.
 Any student who has withdrawn from an examination should re-register on a subsequent occasion, in accordance with the provisions of Article 12.